 Vegetables can be delicious prepared on an indoor grill.
 Smaller or thinner vegetable pieces will cook best: asparagus, green beans, mushrooms (particularly portobellos), 1/2-inch bias-cut slices of potato, eggplant, tomato or zucchini, for instance.
-Again, much depends on how they're seasoned.
-Try seasoning them before grilling with a seasoned salt or herb blend or tossing them with olive oil and/or balsamic vinegar.

 Heat your grill to its highest setting and make sure it's fully preheated before adding the vegetables.
 Spray or brush the surface with vegetable oil, then add the vegetables.
 If you're grilling flat pieces, such as Portobello mushrooms or zucchini, line them up diagonally like you would with meat, to get the grill marks.
 Stick-like pieces like asparagus or beans can be placed perpendicular to the grill to get the best marks.
 Turn the vegetables as they start to get grill marks, making sure to cook each side.
 If you feel like the vegetables haven't gotten enough flavor, you can season them some more with balsamic vinegar, sea salt or seasoned salt or herb blends.

 Indoor Grill Vegetable Cooking Times: